-- 1. Testing primarily for educational or vocational purposes.
-HealthChoices does not cover achievement testing solely for educational/school purposes. - 2.
-Testing for legal purposes (e.g., child custody, abuse assessments, and fitness for parenting, court orders) unrelated to behavioral health treatment. - 3.
+- 1. Testing primarily for educational or vocational purposes. - 2.
+Testing for legal purposes (child custody, abuse assessments, and fitness for parenting, court orders) unrelated to behavioral health treatment. - 3.
 Testing that exceeds published standards for administration, scoring and interpretation time. - 4.
-Routine entrance into a treatment program (substance use residential treatment) - 5.
-Submission of insufficient clinical information to make an informed medical necessity determination, or more specifically, a submission of minimal information with regard to the referral question, rationale for neuropsychological testing and/or the impact on treatment. - 6.
+Routine entrance into a treatment program (chemical dependency rehab) - 5.
+Submission of insufficient clinical information to make an informed medical necessity determination; or more specifically a submission of minimal

+- information with regard to the referral question, rationale for neuropsychological testing and/or the impact on treatment. - 6.
 Services are primarily for the convenience of the Member, provider or another party. - 7.
 Testing that is not directly relevant or necessary for the proper diagnosis and development of a treatment plan for a behavioral health disorder or associated medical condition.